techbyadi/wordle/README.md

 * Open the Game: [Wordle Adi-Venture](https://techbyadi.github.io/wordle/)
 * First Guess: Enter a valid five-letter word.
 * Submit Guess: Press "Enter" to receive feedback:
-  * Green: Correct letter and position.
+  * Letters that are in the answer and in the right place turn green.
-  * Yellow: Correct letter, wrong position.
+  * Letters that are in the answer but in the wrong place turn yellow.
-  * Gray: Letter not in the word.
+  * Letters that are not in the answer turn gray.
 * Analyze & Guess Again: Use feedback to make new guesses.
 * Repeat: Continue guessing up to six times using the feedback.
 * Win or Lose: Solve the word within six attempts to win, or see the correct word after six tries.